poludnev/blog_v1/README.md

 design.
 There are a lot of things to do and I have not decided what to do first.
 Anyway:

+8. Add and configure css-modules.

 1. CSS and selectors refactoring.
 All are made hastily and require to be revised.
-2. Markup for the post.
+1. Markup for the post.
 Now they are just strings without any layout.
 I use 'html-parser' for that old posts were layouted with HTML, but it's not the best solution.
-3. Revise state management.
+1. Revise state management.
 Now I use Context to control the logging-in, and control showing/closing of the modal with closures.
 It works, but I'm afraid it makes the code complicated and confusing.

-4. Add confirmation prompt to closing the modal if it is not empty.
+1. Add confirmation prompt to closing the modal if it is not empty.

-5. Add mobile friendly design
+1. Add mobile friendly design

-6. Add form validation
+1. Add form validation

 7, Separate admin's and users pages.
 Admin's page has adding message form and some additional functions.